ABizCho/pyPpAndPc/readme.md

 # pyPpAndPc
 pyPpAndPc, python-Paragraphing-and-PlagiarismChecker, had been planned to make a program 'paragraping scripts' and 'checking plagiarism in the scripts', at first.
-However, the program's main functions was replaced with 'AI Writing'.
+However, the program's main functions were replaced with 'AI Writing'.
 <br>

 This project was made for horiz.d's business.